magneticio/vamp.io/content/documentation/cli-reference/installation.md

 export VAMP_HOST=http://192.168.59.103:8080
 ```

-## Windows
+## Linux & Windows

-We currently don't have a installer specifically for Windows, but the manual install is pretty easy.
+We currently don't have a installer specifically for Linux or Windows, but the manual install is pretty easy.

 After confirming you've got the correct Java version installed, head over to our Bintray download section to get the latest Vamp CLI release.
 It is located at https://dl.bintray.com/magnetic-io/downloads/vamp-cli/

 * Download the release zip file
-* Unzip it anywhere you'd like, e.g. `C:\Program Files\`
+* Unzip it anywhere you'd like, e.g. `/usr/local/vamp-cli` or `C:\Program Files\`
 * Inside the extracted Vamp CLI package is a `bin` directory.
 Add it to your PATH statement
-* Open een CMD window and type `vamp`
+* Open a Console/CMD window and type `vamp`